snarky1980/echo-v1.0.0/docs/AI-PROMPT-TEMPLATE.md

 - Do NOT modify the [COLUMN_NAME] column
 - Keep existing values in [COLUMN_NAME] unchanged
 - Only fill in empty/missing cells in [COLUMN_NAME]
+- Use values from [COLUMN_NAME] as context/reference when generating content for other columns

+[OPTIONAL - DELETE IF NOT APPLICABLE]
+**Use Existing Data as Context:**
+- Review the existing data in [COLUMN_NAME] before generating new content
+- Base your generated content on the style, tone, and patterns found in [COLUMN_NAME]
+- Ensure consistency with the existing [COLUMN_NAME] values
+- Match the level of detail and formality present in [COLUMN_NAME]

 [OPTIONAL - DELETE IF NOT APPLICABLE]
 **Generation Requirements:**